acordalawoffice/law.github.io/_posts/2026-07-12-the-magna-carta-of-filipino-seafarers-shifting-paradigms-in-.md

     <div style="margin-top: 30px; padding-top: 15px; border-top: 1px dashed #e2e8f0;">
         <p style="font-size: 0.82rem; font-style: italic; color: #718096; line-height: 1.4; margin: 0; text-align: justify;">
-            *Disclaimer: Case outcomes depend heavily on specific timelines and evidentiary facts.
-This general analysis is not formal legal advice.
-Read our full firm caveat at the top of this hub or consult an attorney.*
+            *Disclaimer: This article was prepared with the assistance of artificial intelligence and, while carefully reviewed, may contain inaccuracies; it does not constitute formal legal advice, and readers should consult a qualified attorney regarding their specific circumstances.
+Read our full firm caveat at the top of this hub.*
         </p>
     </div>
 </article>